gwn/node-oauth-libre/index.md

 1. You will be returned to `http://localhost:8080/code` and should see some results from the response on the command-line

 # Change History
+* 0.9.17
+    - OAuth1: Allow setting of default Content-Type for requests, either through constructor's `customHeaders` parameter or through `setDefaultContentType` method
+* 0.9.16
+    - OAuth2 hooks for before and after a request is executed
 * 0.9.15
     - Promises for OAuth1 and OAuth2 with multiArgs
     - PATCH support for OAuth1 and OAuth2
     - GPLv3+ licensing
     - Code examples updated, tested and working
+    - OAuth2: Authorization header added for POST token
+    - OAuth1: Able to set HTTPS/HTTP options
+    - OAuth1: getOAuthAccessToken now accepts an additional extraParams argument
 * 0.9.14
     - OAuth2:   Extend 'successful' token responses to include anything in the 2xx range.
 * 0.9.13